ucsc/events-calendar/docs/add-calendar-widget-to-wcms-page.md

 ---
 layout: default
+title: Add a Calendar to a WCMS Page
 ---

+The following instructions will enable you to embed a calendar into a WCMS page.

 1. Login into WCMS using CruzID Gold and go to your site
 2. Go to _content-blocks > home-page > middle-row select text-block(1) and make a Copy(2).